apache/sedona/docs/api/flink/Function.md

 ## GeometryType

 Introduction: Returns the type of the geometry as a string.
-Eg: 'LINESTRING', 'POLYGON', 'MULTIPOINT', etc.
+Eg: 'LINESTRING', 'POLYGON', 'MULTIPOINT', etc. This function also indicates if the geometry is measured, by returning a string of the form 'POINTM'.

 Format: `GeometryType (A:geometry)`